This is a friendship program, not a live-in program. To learn more about this program, please read the information below.

 Program Participant Pairing

-Student and family participants each submit an application (See bottom of page) which includes information about interests, hobbies, international experiences, and program preferences.
-Based on the information submitted in the application, the International Student Advisor in the Office for International Student Services pairs students and host families together.
+Student and family participants each submit an application (see bottom of page) which includes information about interests, hobbies, international experiences, and program preferences.
+Based on the information submitted in the application, the International Student Advisor in the Office of International Student Services pairs students and host families together.

 The First Meeting

 Typically families and students meet for dinner during International Student Orientation.
 If a Friendly Family is unable to attend the dinner, the host student and family should contact each other directly to arrange a meeting, preferably on campus.
-The Hiram College Bistro is a perfect location for the first meeting over a cup of coffee or tea.
+The Hiram College Bistro or Dining Hall are perfect locations for the first meeting.

 Frequency of Meetings

 Friendly Family Program participants are asked to meet at least three times a semester, though most meet more often.
 It is important to decide together what a comfortable arrangement is.
-The Office for International Student Services plans Potluck dinners twice a year; the potlucks are always a great time to catch up over home cooked food!
+The Office for International Student Services plans Potluck dinners once or twice a year.
+The potlucks are always a great time to catch up over home cooked food!